West Side, 4 stories: Development features movable building

 "If the range of artists that we present represent the range of society, then you have a chance of welcoming people from all over the place," said Alex Poots, the founding artistic director and CEO of The Shed.

-The Hudson Yards site and its environs today is still a hive of construction activity.
+The Hudson Yards site today is still a hive of construction activity.
 The skeleton of The Shed and its telescoping shell are both in place.
 External cladding is underway.

 Nearby, the steel structure of another centerpiece at the site — a 150-foot (46-meter) climbable sculpture called The Vessel, made up of 154 twisting flights of stairs — has topped out.